cryptobuks1/icywallet/README.md

 ## Project Status

-As of February 3, 2019, core API work is under development.
-This will serve as the backbone for both the web and terminal interfaces.
+As of September 2019, development work continues (with compatibility testing against the Raspberry Pi 4).
 Watch this space for updates, or keep an eye on the [GitHub repoisotry](https://github.com/neatnik/icywallet) to view the latest in-progress code.

 ## Features